bruceravel/demeter/documentation/Artemis/gds.rst

        :target: _images/gds-restraint.png
        :align: center

-       This posts a dialog that helps you name and define a restraint based upon the value of the parameter in the line clicked upon.
+       This posts a dialog that helps you name and define a restraint based upon the value of the parameter in the line :mark:`rightclick,.` clicked upon.

     This will use :demeter:`ifeffit`'s ``penalty`` function with the lower and upper bounds as its arguments and multiplied by the